dilljone/Turtle-Phyloregionalization/README.md

 The data and code provided herein do not include specific geographic occurrence records for the turtles (e.g. presence-absence matrices, individual taxa range maps) out of an abundance of caution for conservation.

+#Important Links

+Alongside the summary files, an interactive R shiny visualizer was created and can be found at: https://dillon-jones.shinyapps.io/Phyloregion_Visualizer_turt/

+This thesis heavily compares the phyloregions to the Taxonomic regions created by Ennen et al. 2020.
+See their publication here: https://doi.org/10.1016/j.biocon.2019.108323 and their Region visualization here: https://tnaci-fin.tnaqua.org/arcgis/apps/View/index.html?appid=9addfcaf1e1043df85d6498d7d105540

+We also compare heavily to the ecoregions provided by the World Wildlife Fund.
+An ArcGIS app with those regions can be found here: https://www.arcgis.com/apps/View/index.html?appid=d60ec415febb4874ac5e0960a6a2e448

 # Table of Contents
 ## S1 - Taxonomy-Constraints-TACT.csv
 Description: A .csv file of taxonomic constraints for feeding into TACT.
 Columns indicate the following taxonomic ranks: order, suborder, superfamily, superfamily_clade, family, family_clade, genus, clade, taxon.
 Columns with the _clade suffix were used to constrain taxa within a particular rank.